 You may also implement a system that rewards users for their daily activities in the app.
 However, this depends on the specifics of your niche.

-Create a separate group of users with the highest purchase and usage frequency.
+Create a separate group of desktop and mobile users with the highest purchase and usage frequency.
 These are the most loyal customers who are bound to spread the word about your product.

-You can motivate them to invite friends to use your app by:
+You can motivate them to invite friends and use your app by